G-Ray/hyperdb/ARCHITECTURE.md

 Each entry in a hypercore has a *sequence number*, that increments by 1 with each write, starting at 0 (`seq=0`).

-HyperDB builds its hierarchical key-value store on top of these hypercores, and also provides facilities for authorization, and replication of those member hypercores.
+HyperDB builds its hierarchical key-value store on top of these hypercore feeds, and also provides facilities for authorization, and replication of those member hypercores.

 ### Directed acyclic graph